My name is Marie and I am addicted to cookbooks.

 Sadly, it’s true.
 I collect cookbooks like some people collect Pokemon cards.

 I have a whole bookcase devoted to cookbooks.
-In fact, all of my cookbooks don’t even fit there; some of them have to live in a bookcase in the basement.
+In fact, all of my cookbooks don’t even fit there; some of them have to live in a second bookcase in the basement.
+I have not counted because, well, then it might be a little obsessive.
+Or maybe I just don’t want to count that high (I know it’s more than a hundred).

 But I use them.
 I really do.
 Well, most of them anyway.
 Some of them I just read and enjoy and think about the time that I might have some day to cook some of those luscious recipes, though I know they will never look as pretty as the pictures in the books.